How to Find Products to Sell on eBay

 Dollar Stores, Odd-Lot Stores

-Survey local dollar and odd-lot stores, particularly if you live in a major metropolitan area, for goods that sell for just a dollar in-store but that go for considerably more online.
+Survey local dollar and odd-lot stores, particularly if you live in a major metropolitan area, for goods that sell for just a dollar in-store, but that goes for considerably more online.
 Candidates include electronics items and cables, tools and household goods, import novelties, and other durable goods.

 Liquidators can be great one-off sources of marketable stock, sometimes even highly desirable name-brand stock.
 Just be sure not to build a business model around one type of good or on the presumption that you'll continue to be able to get one particular kind of stock from liquidators in your area.